 Mr. Zuberbuehler's work extends to the Koran, Hadith, and Islam as well.

 These groups (societies) are found throughout the United States with large concentrations in AZ, CA, CO, FL, IL, OR, TX, and WA.
-Larger memberships can typically be found in cities and towns which draw above-average numbers of New Age followers, e.g., San Francisco, CA; Boulder, CO; Sedona, AZ, etc.
+Larger memberships can typically be found in cities and towns which draw above-average numbers of New Age followers, e.g., San Francisco, CA; Boulder, CO; Sedona, AZ, etc. There's a possibility that the growing availability of ayahuasca or synthetic DMT may play a role with some of the followers.

 Legitimate Religion or Satan-inspired* Cult??

 The Urantia can be classified as a cult largely due to their ex-biblical revelation and the fact that according to their teachings, the Lord Jesus Christ is considered a created spirit being, rather than the preexistent, second person of the Trinity, God the Son.
-The New Testament is full of warning concerning those who deny that Jesus Christ was God manifest in the flesh (e.g. 1 John 2:18-27, 2 John 7-11).
+The New Testament is full of warnings concerning those who deny that Jesus Christ was God manifest in the flesh (e.g. 1 John 2:18-27, 2 John 7-11).

 Like other cults, they engage in various semantic games in an effort to cloak and hide this fact.
 Their position is similar to the beliefs of Mormonism, Jehovah Witnesses, Christian Scientists, New Agers and others.
 The following direct quotes from the Urantia Book substantiate the fact: